So You Think

-So You Think (foaled 10 November 2006) is a New Zealand-bred Thoroughbred racehorse, now majority owned by Coolmore Stud of Ireland.
+So You Think (10 November 2006 – 20 October 2025) was a New Zealand-bred Thoroughbred racehorse, majority-owned by Coolmore Stud of Ireland.
 So You Think came to prominence through winning the 2009 and 2010 Cox Plates, Australia's premier weight for age race.
 His first Cox Plate win was at only his fifth career start.
 His second Cox Plate win came at just his tenth career start.
 He started as favourite for the 2010 Melbourne Cup but finished third, in his first race past 2,040 metres.
 So You Think was inducted into the Australian Racing Hall of Fame in 2019.

 Background

-He was bred by M J Moran & Piper Farm Ltd and foaled at the Windsor Park Stud in Cambridge, New Zealand.
-So You Think was purchased for $NZ110,000 at the 2008 New Zealand Bloodstock Premier Yearling Sale on behalf of Malaysian billionaire Dato Tan Chin Nam and Tunku Ahmad Yahaya and was trained by Bart Cummings.
+So You Think was bred by M J Moran & Piper Farm Ltd and foaled at the Windsor Park Stud in Cambridge, New Zealand.
+So You Think was purchased for $NZ110,000 at the 2008 New Zealand Bloodstock Premier Yearling Sale on behalf of Malaysian billionaire Dato' Tan Chin Nam and Tunku Ahmad Yahaya and was trained by Bart Cummings.

 He was sired by the Irish-bred Epsom Derby winner High Chaparral out of Triassic, a New Zealand-bred daughter of the American stallion Tights.
-Although officially a bay, So You Think is a dark brown horse, sometimes appearing almost black.
+Although officially a bay, So You Think was a dark brown horse, sometimes appearing almost black.

 Southern Hemisphere horses have their official birthday on 1 August, while in the Northern Hemisphere, the date is 1 January.
 This leads to some confusion concerning So You Think's age.
 Between 1 January and 1 August 2011, he was a four-year-old by Australian reckoning, but was regarded as a five-year-old in Europe.
 A similar discrepancy occurred in 2012.